 Waypoint Centre for Mental Health Care

-The Waypoint Chigamik Mental Health Centre is part of a redevelopment project replacing two older facilities that had been in use in the region since the 1800s.
+Waypoint Chigamik Mental Health Centre is part of a redevelopment project and replaces two older facilities in use since the 1800s.

-Project challenges included the requirement that the entire building be completely designed in one stage, rather than proceeding with design packages, as well as delays in funding during the design process which resulted in a requirement for both a base building package and a fit-out package.
+The challenges of this project included the requirement that the entire building be completely designed in one stage, rather than proceeding with design packages, plus delays in funding during the design process which resulted in a requirement for both a base building package and a fitout package.

 To accomplish this, HH Angus coordinated two tender packages and two building permit submissions.
 Some detailed specifications in each package were interchangeable for the mechanical and electrical tender process.
 Working with phased schedules ensured that equipment start-up was fully coordinated between the tender packages.

-The project faced additional challenges to providing an energy efficient HVAC system due to compliance with CSA Z317.2 and budget restrictions, as well as a small mechanical service space.
-In order to overcome these challenges, extensive coordination was required throughout the project across all disciplines.
+The project faced additional challenges to provide an energy-efficient HVAC system, due to compliance with CSA Z317.2 and budget restrictions, as well as a small mechanical service space.
+To overcome these challenges, extensive coordination was implemented throughout the project across all disciplines.

 Mechanical Engineering | Electrical Engineering | Lighting Design | ICAT Commissioning

 Size: 40,000 ft2 | DBFM | Fully ducted HVAC system designed to comply with CSA Z317.2 | Status: Completed 2020

 Building has full back up power with generator sized to accommodate the entire load of the building on loss of utility power conditions